Tracyak24/Portfolio-Projects/README.md

 Location Analysis:

 • High-Volume Locations: Grouping listings by location to determine which area hosts the most properties.

-•Cost Efficiency: Sorting locations by average listing price to highlight markets with the lowest entry costs.
+• Cost Efficiency: Sorting locations by average listing price to highlight markets with the lowest entry costs.

 Feature-Based Filtering:

-        Underpriced Properties: Identifying properties priced below the market average.
+• Underpriced Properties: Identifying properties priced below the market average.

-        Custom Search: Allowing for flexible filtering based on user-specified criteria (e.g., at least 3 bedrooms, 2 bathrooms, and a price cap), making the data actionable for targeted buyers.
+• Custom Search: Allowing for flexible filtering based on user-specified criteria (e.g., at least 3 bedrooms, 2 bathrooms, and a price cap), making the data actionable for targeted buyers.

-High-Value & Luxury Listings: Isolating properties priced above $1,000,000 to understand the premium segment.
+• High-Value & Luxury Listings: Isolating properties priced above $1,000,000 to understand the premium segment.

 Comparative & Segmentation Analysis:

-        Luxury vs. Affordable Markets: Using conditional logic (CASE statements) to classify and compare market segments based on pricing thresholds.
+• Luxury vs. Affordable Markets: Using conditional logic (CASE statements) to classify and compare market segments based on pricing thresholds.

-        Average Feature Analysis: Calculating average numbers of bedrooms and bathrooms per location to assess property quality and market expectations.
+• Average Feature Analysis: Calculating average numbers of bedrooms and bathrooms per location to assess property quality and market expectations.

 Size & Price Correlation:

-        Square Footage Analysis: Creating size ranges with a CASE statement and determining the average price per segment.
+• Square Footage Analysis: Creating size ranges with a CASE statement and determining the average price per segment.
 This insight aids in understanding how property size influences overall market pricing.

-        Price Per Square Foot: Providing a detailed metric for property valuation and comparative market analysis.
+• Price Per Square Foot: Providing a detailed metric for property valuation and comparative market analysis.

 Value Proposition: